-12.14 BULLYING, INCLUDING PREJUDICED BASED ABUSE, RACIST INCIDENTS, AND CYBER
+12.14 BULLYING, INCLUDING PREJUDICED BASED ABUSE, RACIST INCIDENTS, AND CYBER BULLYING

-St Philip's Primary school has an anti-bullying policy which is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under protection procedures.
+Norwood Primary has an anti-bullying policy which is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under protection procedures.
 This includes all forms, e.g., cyber, racist, homophobic and gender related bullying.